suuelee/druber-responsive/README.md

 }
 ```

-## Fixing the nav bar
+## Fixing the Navigation Bar

-In responsive design, it's not always about figuring out how to rearrange components to make them look presentable, but it's also important to identify sections that need to be re-designed.
-The "About" section was very simple to change as only the positioning and size of the elements were moved around.
-A component like the nav bar is more challenging as its appearance will be changing.
+In responsive design, some sections cannot just be rearranged, but have to be completely reimagined.
+The "About" section was fairly simple as we merely had to ajdust the positioning and size of the elements.
+On the other hand, a component like the nav bar is more challenging.
+It doesn't take long to realize that all of the navigation items will not fit onto the header of a mobile screen.

-It doesn't take long to realize that it is very unlikely that all of the navigation items will fit on a mobile screen.
-What can we do instead?
-We can collapse all of the items into a hamburger menu that expands on click.
+🧠 What can we do instead?
+💡 We can collapse all of the items into a hamburger menu that expands on click.

 1. Firstly I'll make a toggle button by inserting the following into my HTML page: